SEAKn-Space/dsp/README.md

 ### GNU Radio Download and Other Dependencies

-To install GNU Radio the instructions can be found [here](https://wiki.gnuradio.org/index.php/InstallingGR).
+To install GNU Radio, download instructions can be found [here](https://wiki.gnuradio.org/index.php/InstallingGR).